-An anti-corruption workshop was also held for the Association of Friendship and Love (AFRIEL) network - a group based in the Northern Province, Forty vouth leaders who have lived through the conflict in the North were brought to Colombo for an exposure visit.
-They attended the workshop which was organised at the request of AFRIEL in order to make their visit more meaningful.
+An anti-corruption workshop was also held for the Association of Friendship and Love order to make their visit more meaningful.
 TISL saw this as an excellent opportunity to reach out to the youth in the North and expand its own youth network.
 The youth were from Jaffna, Mulathivu, Vauniya and Mannar.